Business is simple under normal circumstances. Someone has something to sell to those that want to spend money on solving their problems.

 Similarly, no business leader can ever expect the sales function to just fly by the seat of their pants to see what they can get.
 You only get what you measure, so measure the amount of leads generated every week, how many deals are closed, and set targets to increase this on a regular basis.

-How is the business bottom line doing?
+How focused is everyone in the business on the triple bottom line?

 The approach to successfully managing each of these four basics of business is contained in the "WIN!
 How to succeed in the new game of business" programme.